AlbusPercival91/university-cms/README.md

 - As an admin, they should be able to view and edit the timetable of a particular teacher, all teachers, a particular student, a particular group, and all groups.
 - As an admin, they should be able to assign or reassign student and teacher to/from their courses.
 - As an admin, they should have access to view and edit their peronal data.
+- As an admin, they should be able to receive related alerts and send alert messages to particular teacher, particular student, particular staff, particular group, particular department, particular faculty, all teachers and students that is related to particular course, particular admin.

 ### Teacher User Stories
 - As a teacher, they should be able to view their own timetable.